filecoin-project/specs/src/algorithms/post/election_post.md

 - `Randomness_lookback` -- how far back to draw randomness from the randomness ticket chain - it will be as large as allowed by PoSt security, likely 1 or 2 epochs
 - `K (e.g. 20-100s)` - number of  challenges per sector -- must be large enough such that the PoSpace is secure.
 - `ChallengeRangeSize` - challenge read size (between 32B and 256KB)  -- based on security analysis.
-- `sectorsSampled` - sector sampling fraction (e.g. 1, .10, .04) -- 1 to start-- It should be large enough to make it irrational to fully regenerate sectors.
+- `ePostSampleRate` - sector sampling fraction (e.g. 1, .10, .04) -- 1 to start-- It should be large enough to make it irrational to fully regenerate sectors.
 We may choose some subset if cost of verifying all is deleterious to disk
 - `networkPower` - filecoin network’s power - read from the power table, expressed in number of bytes

 ## ElectionPoSt verification